iterorganization/IMAS-Python/docs/source/courses/advanced/metadata.rst

 Overview of available metadata
 ------------------------------

-The data dictionary metadata that is parsed by imas-python is listed in the API documentation for :py:class:`~imas.ids_metadata.IDSMetadata`.
+The data dictionary metadata that is parsed by IMAS-Python is listed in the API documentation for :py:class:`~imas.ids_metadata.IDSMetadata`.

-Note that not all metadata from the IMAS Data Dictionary is parsed by imas-python.
+Note that not all metadata from the IMAS Data Dictionary is parsed by IMAS-Python.
 This metadata is still accessible on the :code:`metadata` attribute.
 You can use :py:func:`imas.util.inspect` to get an overview of all metadata associated to an element in an IDS.